asehmi/fastapi-wrapper-apiness/README.md

 ## Value of SQL Model DBs to OE?

 - Command line tooling lends itself to pipeline batch automation working with OE's economic model bases
-- Enables OE staff to use a standard, high performance and scaleable data format and query language.
-This makes for a more flexible and efficient workflow than can eb achieved using OE's native model database tools
+- Enables OE staff to use a standard, high performance and scalable data format and query language.
+This makes for a more flexible and efficient workflow than can be achieved using OE's native model database tools
 - SQL databases are portable across multiple device form factors and operating systems.
 This is especially true of SQLite databases.
 - SQL databases are easily shared on local, cloud and edge data networks
-- SQL databases are better for data analytics and vizualization tasks, e.g. direct connectors in Power BI & Tableau
+- SQL databases are better for data analytics and visualization tasks, e.g. direct connectors in Power BI & Tableau
 - Ability to store multiple model bases in a single SQL database, e.g. multiple scenarios or model vintages can be stored in one SQL database
 - It's easy to export data to multiple target formats from a SQL DB using commonly available tools and programming languages, e.g. [DB Browser for SQLite](https://sqlitebrowser.org/)